Ho-Ro/CPM-tools/README.md

 Consequently, if you are in search of the authentic look-and-feel of CP/M back in its heyday, `tnylpo` is probably not what you are looking for.
+(Well, things change.
+If you are interested in this, you might chance a look into the subdirectory `tcpm`.)
 If on the other hand you want to play with old CP/M source code and compilers without having access to a CP/M computer, if you do not want to wait for the ages it takes the tired iron to create an executable, or if you simply prefer to edit your CP/M sources with your favourite